 Electrical & Electronic Appliances Spare Parts Trading License in Dubai

 Dubai has long been a global crossroads for trade, and the electrical and electronic appliances spare parts sector is one of its most quietly lucrative segments.
 With the UAE consumer electronics market projected to surpass USD 5 billion in the coming years, and with the country's strategic location bridging supply chains between Asia, Europe, and Africa, demand for spare parts trading is accelerating.
-For entrepreneurs and established businesses looking to enter this space, securing the right licence is the essential first step.
+For entrepreneurs and established businesses looking to enter this space, securing the right license is the essential first step.

-This guide covers everything you need to know about obtaining an Electrical & Electronic Appliances Spare Parts Trading Licence at Dubai South Business Hub Free Zone, including activity code 4773.34, setup costs, compliance requirements, and why this free zone positions your business for regional and global success.
+This guide covers everything you need to know about obtaining an Electrical & Electronic Appliances Spare Parts Trading License at Dubai South Business Hub Free Zone, including activity code 4773.34, setup costs, compliance requirements, and why this free zone positions your business for regional and global success.

-What the Licence Covers
+What the License Covers

-The Electrical & Electronic Appliances Spare Parts Trading Licence operates under activity code 4773.34 and falls within the Trading category.
+The Electrical & Electronic Appliances Spare Parts Trading License operates under activity code 4773.34 and falls within the Trading category.
 It authorises businesses to buy, sell, import, export, and re-export spare parts and components for electrical and electronic household and commercial appliances.

 Covered product lines typically include: